RealOfficialKraken/pre-release--Jak3HMPlus/README.md

 This drop is the rarest, it only drops after Jak's Hero Level reaches past 18.
 They drop a huge amount of skull gems, dark eco crystals, and weapons.
 Sometimes it will drop a super gun mod.
 ## Dark Maker Ships

 The Dark Maker Ship is a random event that occurs when the player's level is past level 18, and will sit stationary in either a certain part of the wasteland, or in Haven City.
-Upon getting close, the event activates and fireballs rain down from above the huge ship.
+Upon getting close, the event activates and fireballs rain down from the huge ship above.
 Dark Precursors will spawn in waves, and in some waves, Kha'ast Moorog, a giant Dark Precursor MiniBoss, will spawn to lob the player with 5-6 dark eco grenades.
 Completing this event makes the ship disappear and drops a group of crates, and a really good chance of obtaining a weapon.

 ## Satellite Fights